 - A minisymposium talk is 26 minutes long, including questions and transition.
 The 26 minute minisymposium talks will consist of 20–22 minutes for the presentation with 3–5 minutes for discussion and 1 minute for transition.
 However, note that the time monitor in the room will keep the regular 13 minute schedule.

 - Invited lectures are 30 minutes long with an additional 5 minutes for discussion (total 35 minutes).
 The Otto Laporte and Stanley Corrsin Lectures are 40 minutes with 5 additional minutes for discussion (total 45 minutes).
 The Andreas Acrivos Dissertation Award Lecture and François Frenkiel Award Lectures are 17 minutes with 3 additional minutes for discussion (total 20 minutes).

-- Two Speaker Ready Rooms (exact locations TBD) staffed by technicians are provided for your use.
+- Two Speaker Ready Rooms (Rooms 210 and 212) staffed by technicians are provided for your use.
 Please test your presentations and confirm your laptop settings in the Speaker Ready Room prior to your talk.

 - Each presentation room is equipped with an LCD projector, screen, lavalier microphone, and pointer.

 - Speakers must provide their own laptop computer.
 Users should bring their own adapter to connect their laptop to VGA or full size HDMI.

 - Speakers are responsible for procurement and cost of renting any additional AV equipment.
 Also note that the APS is not responsible for the security of any personal computers.

 - There is very little time to recover from an AV malfunction, should one occur.
 Please check for the following common reasons for malfunctions before your presentation: